Fritta013/Research-Track-Assignment-1/python_simulator-assignment22/robot-sim/README.md

 * `find_golden_token()`: function to find the closest golden token
 * `grab_silver_token()`: function to track and grab the silver token
 * `reach_golden_token()`: function to track golden token
-* `main()`: main block, arrange the silver and golden tokens such that all silver tokens and placed next to the golden
+* `main()`: main block, arrange the silver and golden tokens such that all silver tokens are placed next to the golden tokens

 ### Functions Pseudocodes ###